Parzania

-Parzania (translation: Heaven and hell on earth) is a 2007 Indian drama film co-written and directed by Rahul Dholakia; David N. Donihue is the other co-writer.
+Parzania (translation: Heaven and hell on earth) is a 2007 English-language Indian drama film co-written and directed by Rahul Dholakia; David N. Donihue is the other co-writer.
 The film featured Naseeruddin Shah and Sarika in the lead roles, while Corin Nemec and Raj Zutshi played supporting roles.
 Made on a budget of US$700,000, the film was shot in Ahmedabad and Hyderabad.

 The film is inspired by the true story of Rupa Mody, a Parsi woman whose ten-year-old son, Azhar Mody (represented in the film as the character Parzaan Pithawala) disappeared after the 28 February 2002 Gulbarg Society massacre during which 69 people were killed and which was one of the violent episodes of the communal riots in Gujarat.
 The film traces the journey of the Pithawala family while trying to locate their missing son.

 The film was premiered at 36th India International Film Festival in Goa on 26 November 2005, before being released nationwide on 26 January 2007.

 Plot

-Allan (Corin Nemec), an American, arrives in Ahmedabad searching for answers, to find internal peace and to understand the world and his troubled life.
+Allan, an American, arrives in Ahmedabad searching for answers, to find internal peace and to understand the world and his troubled life.
 He chooses India as his school and Gandhi as the subject of his thesis.
-It is here that he meets the Pithawala family — Cyrus (Naseeruddin Shah), his wife Shernaz (Sarika), son Parzan (Parzan Dastur) and daughter Dilshad (Pearl Barsiwala).
+It is here that he meets the Pithawala family — Cyrus, his wife Shernaz, son Parzan and daughter Dilshad.
 The Pithawalas being Parsis follow Zoroastrianism.
 Through them and the teachings of a Gandhian, Allan starts to find peace of mind.

 The plot is based on the story of Rupa Mody, whose son went missing after the 2002 Gujarat riots.
 The ten-year-old Parzan disappears during these riots when their surrounding homes are attacked.
 Cyrus, Shernaz and Dilshad manage to escape the carnage.
 In the aftermath of the riots, Cyrus searches for his missing child while fighting for his own sanity.
 While assisting the Pithawalas in their search, Allan battles to uncover the reason behind the riots in an effort to make some sense of the incident.
 People start to question government's official explanation of the incident which downplays any conspiracy.
 As a result, a Human Rights Commission is formed.
 Through the commission, several witnesses and victims testify against the indifference of the police to protect them from the rioters.
 The film ends with a dedication to the victims of communal violence.